 I only spoke English until I was 21.
 I nearly failed German in school, and I lived in Spain for six months without being able to learn the language—because I was doing it wrong.
 Fast forward to now: I speak around a dozen languages and counting, and it’s because I make my study hours work for me, practice speaking the language right away, and don’t waste my time studying what I won’t need.
 Even with just the basics in a language, I’ve had amazing experiences, like receiving my Chinese name on a train in the middle of China…just because I understood the question, “What’s your name?”

 Step 1: Be specific with your goals

-A huge mistake many people make is to try to take on too much at once.
-Having high goals and wanting to become fluent in a language, or even mastering it someday is a noble goal, but this isn’t going to help you right now with your looming travel plans.
+A huge mistake many people make is trying to take on too much at once.
+Having high goals and wanting to become fluent in a language, or even mastering it someday, is a noble goal, but this isn’t going to help you right now with your looming travel plans.

 To be successful in learning what you need for your trip, you need as much specificity as possible.
 I’m lucky enough to typically have three whole months before a trip, in which I can devote most of my days to learning a language, and that makes fluency a realistic target.

-I’ve had tighter deadlines though, and was still able to work with them.
-Hell, even when I had one single hour of time before my trip to Poland, since I needed to prepare for my TEDx talk on language learning in Warsaw in English, I still took that time to learn enough basic Polish to be able to stretch it into a half an hour Skype call (constantly looking up words to keep the basic chat alive).
+I’ve had tighter deadlines, though, and was still able to work with them.
+Hell, even when I had one single hour of time before my trip to Poland, since I needed to prepare for my TEDx talk on language learning in Warsaw in English, I still took that time to learn enough basic Polish to be able to stretch it into a half-hour Skype call (constantly looking up words to keep the basic chat alive).

 The way you do this is to know precisely what you need to learn and to learn only that.